reserve-protocol/protocol/docs/deployment.md

 1. Deploy everything:

 ```
-hardhat run scripts/deploy_all.ts --network {NETWORK}
+hardhat run scripts/deploy.ts --network {NETWORK}
 ```

-If anything _does_ go wrong, the easiest thing to do is comment out the sub-scripts in `deploy_all.ts` in order to pick up execution at another point.
+If anything _does_ go wrong, the easiest thing to do is comment out the sub-scripts in `deploy.ts` in order to pick up execution at another point.

 2. Verify everything:

 ```
-hardhat run scripts/verify_all.ts --network {NETWORK}
+hardhat run scripts/verify.ts --network {NETWORK}
 ```

 The verification scripts are smart enough to only verify those that are unverified.